lucasbesen/movie-chat-app/README.md

 ----/utils // Some utils and helpers
 ```

-## :question: &nbsp; If you had more time, what would you like to improve?
-I would like to add a authentication, get all movies and paginate through Firebase

 ## :wrench: &nbsp; Tests
 Tests are available by running the following command:
 ```sh